Poker Online

 The hook

 Some play that when jacks are trumps, if a team wins the last trick with the jack of the trump suit, capturing a jack belonging to the other team, then the team whose jack is captured has their score reduced to two.
+This variation is called "the hook" because of the hook shape of the English letter "J" on the jack.

 Six players

 Six players can play tractor, in two teams of three, sitting alternately.
 In the deal each player takes 17 cards and there are six extra cards for the starter, who discards six.
-When the attackers win, the next starter is the partner sitting two places to the right of the current starter.
+When the declarers win, the next starter is the partner sitting two places to the right of the current starter.
 The other rules are identical to the four-player game.

 Looking for Friends